 Google Nest only sells three cameras — the wired indoor Nest Cam, the battery-powered indoor/outdoor Nest Cam, and the wired Nest Cam with Floodlight.
 But you know what they say: Quality over quantity.
 And in the case of Google Nest, it’s definitely the former rather than the latter.

 Ring offers whole home security systems including the option for professional monitoring.
 The company began life, though, as a security camera company, and it makes some great ones.
 All ring cameras feature motion detection and most include AI that can cut down on false alerts.
 Plus, the company is always innovating.
 Recent additions to its product line include the Ring Spotlight Cam and the Floodlight Cam.
-Outdoor illumination enhances AI capabilities at night and, as a bonus, can startle would-be home invaders away from doors and windows.
+Outdoor illumination enhances motion detection at night and, as a bonus, can startle would-be home invaders away from doors and windows.

 Choose how you want to power your cameras (battery, wired, plugged in, solar)